weberBen/ChoiceFreeGenerator/README.md

   - ctypes
   - networkx
   - [SNAKES](https://snakes.ibisc.univ-evry.fr/)
-  - graphviz (pay attention that we probably will need to install it for python and for the system)
+  - graphviz (pay attention that you probably will need to install it for python and for the OS)

   ## Commands to use python interface <a name="Commands"/>
 The module *SocketCommunication* contains all the needed classes and functions to communicated with the server side.
 We can underline :